Garbage disposals: How do they work?

 Once the unit is on, the plate with the lugs will begin to spin.
 When food falls down the drain into the garbage disposal, it lands on the spinning plate.
 The lugs on the spinning plate push the food at very rapid speeds into the grind ring.

-When food is thrown against the grind ring, it’s broken up into very small pieces.
+When food is thrown against the grind ring, it’s broken up into tiny pieces.
 These drain out through the small hole in the middle of the spinning plate.